dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 all.
 This is what's so dangerous about the materialist misconception that *there is no soul!* What do you mean by that?
 Do you even know?
-To the person who needs soul-searching, if they believe the soul resides entirely within some interalized encoding of matter interally, then they allow the noise of life to define all they see and all they think.
+To the person who needs soul-searching, if they believe the soul resides entirely within some internalized encoding of matter, then they allow the noise of life to define all they see and all they think.
 They believe the extent of their soul to exist entirely separately of society and this is a dangerous assumption because it